 Tipsarevic doubtful for Serbia for Davis Cup final

-Tipsarevic said Wednesday that he was not fully recovered.
-A final decision on whether he will play singles will be made before Thursday’s draw.
+Tipsarevic said on Wednesday he was not fully fit, and a final decision on whether he will play the No. 2 singles will be made before Thursday’s draw.

-If Tipsarevic sits out, doubles specialist Nenad Zimonjic could step in, though he hasn’t played a meaningful Davis Cup singles match since 2008.
-The alternatives — 117th-ranked Dusan Lajovic, who has played one dead rubber, 227th-ranked Filip Krajinovic, yet to play in the cup, or doubles specialist Ilija Bozoljac, who has played four cup singles, all of them dead rubbers.
+If Tipsarevic doesn’t play, doubles specialist Nenad Zimonjic could step up, though the veteran hasn’t played a live cup singles since 2008.
+The alternatives are 117th-ranked Dusan Lajovic, who has played one dead rubber, 227th-ranked Filip Krajinovic, yet to play in the cup, or doubles specialist Ilija Bozoljac, who has played four cup singles, all of them dead rubbers.

-Even with a healthy Tipsarevic, Djokovic would be under pressure to play all three days at Belgrade Arena.
-He may need to win both his singles matches and team up in doubles with Zimonjic.
+Even if Tipsarevic was fit, Djokovic will be under pressure to play all three days at Belgrade Arena, needing to win both of his singles and possibly be forced to team up in doubles with Zimonjic.

-He has won his last four tournaments, including the ATP Finals in London, where he beat top-ranked Rafael Nadal 6-3, 6-4 in the final Monday.
+He has won his last four tournaments, including the ATP Finals in London where he beat top-ranked Rafael Nadal 6-3, 6-4 in the final on Monday.

-The Czechs insist Serbia is the favorite to win its second Davis Cup title.
+With Djokovic, Serbia is considered the favorite by the Czechs to win its second Davis Cup title.

-“They are playing at home, and Novak is on the team,” top singles player Tomas Berdych said.
+“They are playing at home and Novak is on the team,” the Czechs’ Tomas Berdych said.
 “That is enough for their advantage.”

-Berdych, who has a 13-1 record in Davis Cup doubles with Radek Stepanek, predicts the doubles will decide the champion.
+Berdych, who has a 13-1 record in Davis Cup doubles with Radek Stepanek, believes the doubles will decide the winner.

 “Doubles is definitely the most important point,” Berdych said.
-“It happened for us many times in the past,” Berdych said.
+“It happened for us many times in the past.”

-Djokovic hasn’t played much doubles in recent years, but he said he would be ready Saturday if needed.
+Djokovic said that although he has not played many doubles in recent years, he would be ready on Saturday if needed.

-“It’s a different tactical approach between doubles and singles,” Djokovic said, adding that the decision will depend on the result of the two singles matches Friday.
+“It’s a different tactical approach between doubles and singles,” Djokovic said, adding that the decision whether he would play doubles depends on the result of the first-day singles on Friday.

-“It’s the end of the season, and I may not be as physically fit as when it started, but I’m ready to play all three matches,” said Berdych, who failed to qualify for the semifinals at the ATP Finals.
+“It’s the end of the season and I may not be as physically fit as when it started, but I’m ready to play all three matches,” Berdych said.
 “Many players are already on holiday, but I bet many would change their position with us to play in the Davis Cup final.”

-Berdych, ranked seventh, has beaten Djokovic only twice in their 16 meetings, and never on a hard court.
+Berdych, ranked 7th, has beaten Djokovic only twice in their 16 encounters, and never on a hard court.